Myth: Return-to-work policies are not good for cities.

 Fact: Carefully crafted policies will clearly state the city will modify work assignments, when possible, for a limited period to assist employees that have temporary restrictions.
 If it is not possible for the city to modify the work assignment, then the employee will remain off work.
 A carefully crafted policy will not require the city to provide work to an employee with temporary restrictions.

 Myth: Return-to-work policies must apply to employees injured on and off the job.

 Fact: Return-to-work policies can apply to only those employees injured on the job.
 In fact, KLC’s model is limited to employees injured on the job.
 For employees injured off the job, cities should determine what reasonable accommodations should be made according to the Americans with Disabilities Act, if applicable to your city.

 Cities should be careful to not adopt policies or practices that reserve dedicated light-duty positions for employees with on-the-job injuries.
 If a city does, it will have to offer those reserved, vacant light-duty positions to employees with off-the-job injuries.
 Instead, when an employee is released to work with restrictions, cities should consider how their regular job could be modified or, alternatively, if they have any other work available at the time within the employee’s restrictions on a temporary basis.

 Cities should consider adopting or revamping return-to-work policies in light of the recent changes.
-Contact Courtney Risk Straw or Andrea Shindlebower Main for a copy of the KLC Return-to-Work Model Policy.
+Contact Andrea Shindlebower Main for a copy of the KLC Return-to-Work Model Policy.